Great Dates in Springfield, MO

 If you want to take your pottery skills even further, recreate that scene in Ghost that made pottery sexy (you know the one) and attend a couples class at the Art Zone (107 W. Aldersgate Dr., Nixa, 417-224-9816).
 You can bring a bottle of wine and learn the ins and outs of the pottery wheel—creating and glazing a piece of pottery that you get to take home.
 Be sure to register in advance; classes sell out and run $60 per couple.

 The Learn-to-Dance Date

-Spend a date night learning how to bust a move at Step by Step Dance (1722 S. Glenstone Ave., Suite G, Springfield, 417-689-4141, dancestepbystep.com).
+Step by Step Dance (1722 S. Glenstone Ave., Suite G, Springfield, 417-689-4141) is another great option for dance lessons.
 Couples have the option of learning many different types of dance, including swing, country, ballroom and salsa.
 After a first-time free session, group classes are available for $10 per person, or couples can get private lessons for $60 per hour or a package of five classes for $250.
-After completing these classes, you can go out and dance to your favorite cover band without worrying about who you may bump into.
-And just think of all the people you will wow the next time you dance at a wedding!

 The Movie-Lovers’ Date